Build your SERP Similarity Tool with Python

 To serve this purpose, we use the pd.concatfunction from Pandas to issue a new data frame grouping up the URLs (or Snippets) columns from above, and we’ll start setting up the bespoke similarity score environment.

-Bearing in mind our initial research demand, we’re hereby comparing the URLs scraped from the “Latte” and the “Cappuccino” search result pages.
+With in mind our initial search, we’re about to compare the URLs scraped from the “Latte” and the “Cappuccino” search result pages.

 Comparison = pd.concat([df, df2], axis=1)